TapiwaDivine/Gradestats-Dashboard-Project/README.md

 ## Testing

 - The website is responsive on all pages and though there is gap on the home page when its on the mobile size screens.
+- I used chrome developer tools test the website's responsiveness
+- I also manually tested the website at every point of development.
-- The all charts have been tested and
+- The all charts have been tested and they are working well.

 ## Deployment
 - This project was done in cloud9 ide and deployed with bash terminal using git to push the codes to github.